PeterCamilleri/CX16/docs/proc_grammar.md

 That is, every rule can be "drilled down" to start with a literal text.
-This allows the parser to determine the branch of the syntax tree by examining the input as it is scanned in from the source file without "look-ahead".
-In compiler parlance, we want the grammar to be LL(0).
+This allows the parser to determine the branch of the syntax tree by examining the input as it is scanned in from the source file without "look-ahead" beyond the current token.
+In compiler parlance, we want the grammar to be LL(1).
 Whether we can get one is another story.
 The goal is to keep exceptions contained and to a minimum.

 <pre><code>-- Parser level specifications
 module      &rarr; ("program" | "module") identifier body "."